Juuro/Juuro/README.md

 # Hi you beautiful people! 👋

-I'm a fullstack JavaScript developer with a passion for frontend.
-Recently I played around with Jamstack and now I have multiple side project going at once.
-I hope I can "finish" one before I get another *great* idea. 🙂 I also am in the process of learning Swift and getting my second app in the App Store.
+I'm a fullstack JavaScript developer with a passion for frontend and especially (S)CSS.
+Recently I played around with Jamstack and now I have multiple side projects going at once.
+I hope I can "finish" one before I get another *great* idea. 🙂 I also am in the process of learning Swift and getting my second app into the App Store.

 I love mountainbiking 🚵‍♀️ more than anything in the world.
 If I could I would do nothing but riding my bike and code interesting apps and websites from now and then. 🤩